-Then on Wednesday 15th November we announce our Products of the Year in each of those categories - the crème de la crème, this year's truly outstanding product of its type.
+Once all our Best Buy Award-winners have been unveiled on Monday 5th October, the next big reveal is Thursday 5th November.
+This is the day we announce our Products of the Year in each of those categories - the crème de la crème, this year's truly outstanding product of its type.

 The What Hi-Fi?
-Awards have evolved with the hi-fi and home entertainment landscape ever since the first Awards in 1983.
+Awards, in association with Sevenoaks Sound and Vision, have evolved with the hi-fi and home entertainment landscape ever since the first Awards in 1983.
 So as well as looking forward to this year's shindig, we're looking back to see just how far we've come...

 1983 was a good year.
 CD players went on sale for the first time, Michael Jackson's Thriller was the best-selling album in the UK, and Return of the Jedi was released in cinemas.
 It was also the year of the first What Hi-Fi?
 Awards.